 In today’s fast-paced sales race, no matter how great your product or service is, your business will find it difficult to survive without high-quality leads.
-Defining Marketing Qualified Leads (MQL) and Sales Qualified Sales Leads (SQL) for your company can be achieved through a collaboration between sales and marketing.
+Defining Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL) for your company can be achieved through a collaboration between sales and marketing.
 While your marketing and sales departments may have different metrics and team goals, they are, ultimately, working towards a common goal – revenue growth.

-Getting to the revenue goal requires a clear understanding of the difference between MQLs and SQLs and a seamless transfer of leads from marketing to sales as they pass through the funnel.
+Getting to the revenue goal and sales strategy requires a clear understanding of the difference between MQLs and SQLs and a seamless transfer of leads from marketing to sales as they pass through the funnel.
 If you do it right, you will hit your goal.
 But if you drop the baton in your pocket, you can lose your leads and prospects to your competitors.

 This article will help you…